ray155093/azure-docs.zh-tw/articles/resource-group-template-functions.md

 <properties
-   pageTitle="資源管理員範本函數 | Microsoft Azure"
-   description="描述要在 Azure 資源管理員範本中用來擷取值、搭配字串和數字使用，並擷取部署資訊的函數。"
-   services="azure-resource-manager"
-   documentationCenter="na"
-   authors="tfitzmac"
+   pageTitle="Resource Manager Template Functions | Microsoft Azure" description="Describes the functions to use in an Azure Resource Manager template to retrieve values, work with strings and numerics, and retrieve deployment information." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"